bl4ze4447/Work-Break/README.md

 - Even better error handling and user-app communication.

 Known bugs:
-- Not able to detect all processes, a fix is in the works already
 - In case a process is opened multiple times, its timer will just reset since it thinks it was reopened, a fix is in the works already

 Fixed bugs: